 01 of 03

-TIP: Finding a matching piece of siding to replace a damaged piece can be difficult because siding manufacturers regularly change offerings and discontinue old styles and previous colors.
-You may, though, find a piece of matching siding stored away in a garage or utility space.
-If you're unable to find an exact match, take your damaged piece to a siding distributor and ask for the closest match available.
+When replacing vinyl siding, it can be difficult to find matching material because siding manufacturers regularly change offerings and discontinue older styles and colors.
+It's best if you have some spare material left over from the original siding installation.
+If you're unable to find an exact match, take the damaged piece to a siding distributor and ask for the closest match available.

 02 of 03